Setting up your homepage with Launch

 The Blog posts section allows you to display images and text from up to four of your most recent posts.
-To specify the "preview" text that appears for each post, we suggest using Shopify’s excerpt function, which you'll find in the post editor under Online store > Blog posts.
+To specify the "preview" text that appears for each post, use Shopify’s excerpt function.
+This is located in the post editor under Online store > Blog posts.

 Start by selecting the Blog you want to feature from the top dropdown.
-While many stores maintain only one blog (called "News" by default) some create multiple to better categorize information including customer stories, tips, tutorials, FAQs and more.
-You could even create multiple blog posts sections on your homepage to feature recent posts from different blogs!
+While many stores maintain only one blog, some create multiple to better categorize information including customer stories, tips, tutorials, FAQs and more.

 Next, you'll select the Number of posts to show from the dropdown menu.
-You can display two to four of your most recent posts in the blog posts section on your homepage.
+You can display between two and four of your most recent posts in this homepage section.

-Finally, you can enter an optional Headingand Subheadingfor your section in the bottom fields.
-Something like "Latest News" or "Our Blog" should do nicely!
+Finally, you can enter an optional Heading and Subheading for your section in the bottom fields.

-Collection list sections are designed to help you showcase new or seasonal collections on your homepage.
+Collection list is designed to help you showcase new or seasonal collections on your homepage.
 With Launch, you can feature up to nine collections at a time.

 Start by choosing the Background style you want your collection list section to use from the dropdown menu.
 There are two options: Default and Light.

 You can feature up to nine collections at a time in this section.
-If you want to add more, you can always add another collections list section, or feature them another way (in a featured image with text, for example).
+If you want to add more, you can always add another Collection list section.

-The Featured collection section is designed to—you guessed it—draw attention to products from a specific collection on your homepage.
+The Featured collection section draws attention to products from a specific collection on your homepage.
 You can display up to twelve products from the same collection in this dedicated space.

-Next, you can select the Products per row and Number of rows from the corresponding dropdowns.
+Next, you can select the Rows and Products per row from the corresponding sliders.

 Assign a heading and subheadings to the section in the Heading and Subheading fields.
 If you want, you can also add a button that links to each collection in the Button text field.